Laurel Hill State Park

 Fishing: The 63-acre Laurel Hill Lake has bass, trout, catfish, sucker, bluegill, perch, crappie and sunfish.
 Laurel Hill Creek and Jones Mill Run are excellent trout streams.
+A fishing pier for people with disabilities is near the bridge over Laurel Hill Creek.
 Pennsylvania Fish and Boat Commission laws apply.
 A fishing license, not available at the park office, is required for people ages 16 and older.

 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.